-To see a counselor, call extension 3398 or come to Holloway Annex 21 (it’s adjacent to the Health Center across from the University Commons).
+To see a counselor, call extension 3398 or come to our office in Holloway Annex (it’s adjacent to the Health Center up the hill from the University Commons).
 In either case, you will usually speak with our Administrative Assistant.
 She will give you a few short forms to read and complete and schedule with a counselor.

-We are located on the South end of Drew University’s campus in Holloway Annex 21 adjacent to the Health Center across from the University Commons.
+We are located on the South end of Drew University’s campus in Holloway Annex 21 in the same building as the Health Center up the hill from the University Commons.

 No. Our services are free to all Drew students, including the CLA, Grad, and Theo.

 If you are 16 or older, you are considered to be an adult when seeking psychological treatment.
 That means that you have the right to clinical confidentiality.
 This means that your counselor is under a legal and ethical obligation to keep private all discussions with you within the counseling relationship.
 This would include your decision to see (or not see) a psychiatrist or whether or not you’re in counseling.
 We won’t even share whether or not you attend counseling.

 We also won’t share any information with University faculty, staff, or administration.

 There are a few times when we are under legal and ethical obligation to reveal information.
 For example, if you are in serious danger of hurting yourself or someone else, or when you talk about a child that is currently being abused, we must inform the appropriate people who are most likely to be able to help you or the child.

 Clinical staff at Drew Counseling and Psychological Services consult with each other about cases.
 These are only other therapists in the center.